ChrisBAshton/Radioactive-Evolution/Website/Radioactive-Evolution/README.md

     Need to remove capital letters from filenames.

     Only the last button in a menu has a cursor: pointer; hover state.
 The rest don't.

+    Would be nice to bring back the loading screen.

+    More config options would be good

+    Better/more graceful fallback/degradation on Safari, IE etc